cosent/cosent.nl/content/en/blog/corporatizing-open-source-innovation-plone.md

 ---

 {{< intro >}}
-A social network analysis of the commit histories in the Zope and Plone development repositories.
+A social network analysis of the commit histories in the Zope and Plone software repositories.
 {{< /intro >}}

+> Kuk, G. & Stevens, G..
+(2010).
+Corporatizing open source software innovation in the plone community.
+16th Americas Conference on Information Systems 2010, AMCIS 2010.
+4. 2688-2698.

 Increasingly open source (OS) software development is organized in a way similar to how a corporation would organize development.
 This paper examines this